anatolitrifonov/BestFor/BestFor/src/BestFor.Data/ReadMe.txt

-﻿run studion command prompt to work with dnvm dnvm = .NET Version Manager v1.0.0-beta5-10384
+﻿run studio command prompt to work with dnvm dnvm = .NET Version Manager v1.0.0-beta5-10384
 You’ll also want to make sure you get the latest version of the runtime by opening a console and typing: dnvm upgrade - does something to download the latest version